curl/everything-curl/curl-bugs.md

 ### Fixing the problems

-Software engineering is, to a very large degree, about fixing problems.
+Software engineering is, to a large degree, about fixing problems.
 To fix a problem a developer needs to understand how to repeat it and to do that the debugging person needs to be told what set of circumstances that made the problem trigger.